ericallam/WellCached/README.md

 }
 ```

-Both the synchronous and asynchronous `fetch` methods as variants that allow you to pass in custom expiration durations.
+Both the synchronous and asynchronous `fetch` methods have variants that allow you to pass in custom expiration durations.

 ## Tests